Fleur Woods: A Stitch in Time

 Based in the beautiful rural village of Upper Moutere (near Nelson, New Zealand) & surrounded by vineyards, hop farms, orchards and country gardens, Fleur Woods’ work is largely inspired by nature.

-Fleur does take a limited number of commissions each year, for more information and any other enquiries please email: firstname.lastname@example.org and make sure to check out her website as well.
+Fleur does take a limited number of commissions each year; for more information and any other enquiries, please email: email@example.com and check out her website.